per1234/EtherEventQueue/README.md

 - Returns: boolean - true = success, false = memory allocation failure

 `EtherEventQueue.availableEvent(ethernetServer)` - Returns the number of chars of event including null terminator available to read. availableEvent() will not receive a new event until the last event has been read(via readEvent()) or flushed(via flushReceiver()).
-- Parameter: ethernetServer - the EthernetServer object created in the Ethernet setup of the user's sketch
+- Parameter: ethernetServer - The EthernetServer object created in the Ethernet setup of the user's sketch.
   - Type: EthernetServer
 - Returns: Number of chars in the event including the null terminator at the end of the string.
   - Type: byte